-Can I vote by mail in the November 5 General Election?
+Can I vote by mail in the August 5 General Election?

 YES!
-Every registered voter should and can vote in the upcoming November 5 election.
-This year we're electing our U.S. President, U.S. Congress members, Kansas State Legislators, State Board of Education Members, State Appellate Judges and in some cases, county officials.
+Every registered voter should and can vote in the upcoming August 5 election.
+Local elections are important, and though not everybody has primary races for their local elections (Mayor, City Council, and school board), many will!
 You can request a mail-in ballot for this election.
 It might even be preferable, giving you time to fully read and research the candidates on your ballot.